 Most important in the long run may be the results of our public outreach and education programs.
 Local students have contributed to restoration and monitoring, learning that it requires a lot of work to restore habitat once it has been disrupted.
-Citizens from the Towns of Bar Harbor, Lamoine and Trenton have participated in mapping eelgrass in the upper bay with support from Constellation Energy Eco-Star grants.
-In addition, we have educated hundreds of visitors at the Myers Marine Aquarium at MDIBL about the importance of eelgrass as habitat in subtidal areas of Frenchman Bay.
+Citizens from Bar Harbor, Lamoine, and Trenton have participated in mapping eelgrass in the upper bay with support from Constellation Energy Eco-Star grants.
+In addition, we have educated hundreds of visitors to the MDI Biological Laboratory about the importance of eelgrass as habitat in subtidal areas of Frenchman Bay.

 Students from participating schools use eelgrass aquaria as the basis for small inquiry-based research projects.
-CEHL Director Jane Disney visits classrooms on a regular basis to help students with tank maintenance and guide them through the process of scientific inquiry.
+CEHL Director Jane Disney, Ph.D., visits classrooms on a regular basis to help students with tank maintenance and guide them through the process of scientific inquiry.

 The program culminates annually with the MDI Biological Laboratory Student Marine Science Symposium, where students share the results of their classroom-based eelgrass projects.
 We offer suggested curriculum ideas.